 He explains that he met his student by chance on the range one day when he noticed the student was experiencing difficulties with his slice.
 They spoke for a bit, introduced themselves and ended up agreeing to lessons three times per week for the whole summer.

 The summer flew by and as the lessons progressed Dyer noticed that his student wasn't showing any improvement to his score.
 He went back and analyzed his teachings - trying to figure out what he was missing.
 At a loss, he decided to take his student to the course.
 Then, the truth set in.
 His student had an awful case of the putting and chipping yips!

 This experience allowed Dyer to determine how he would transform his teaching style completely – ensuring that he would take every student out on the course and play a couple of holes to truly determine where their true faults lie.

 Dyer says, “taking students on the course is what makes a coach truly holistic.
 You can analyze their short game, putting, strategy, equipment and so on, but the faults always arise on the course.
 Once you take them out to play a couple of holes, that’s when you can determine how you want to proceed with instruction.”

 Leadbetter is famous for his quote, “those who dare to teach never cease to learn”.
-While Dyer continually works to improve his teaching strategy by discovering new opportunities online and achieving certifications such as Trackman and BodiTrak, he is continually finding new opportunities to enhance his career.
+While Dyer continually works to improve his golf lesson and teaching strategy by discovering new opportunities online and achieving certifications such as Trackman and BodiTrak, he is continually finding new opportunities to enhance his career.

 Dyer says, “beyond finding new teaching methods online, expanding my knowledge of golf instruction also means reading and listening to business and thought leaders to see how I can improve overall.
 I listen to podcasts often and enjoy reading books written by successful businessmen.
 Richard Branson and Gary Vaynerchuk are two people who consistently inspire me to be the best I can be.”